NBA Trade Update: Trail Blazers Want Carmelo Anthony, Melo Wants To Be With Rockets Only

 — Carmelo Anthony (@carmeloanthony) February 18, 2017

 The New York Knicks’ forward previously expressed he also wanted to be traded to the Cleveland Cavaliers.
-However, he seemed to have backtracked on that interest as the Cavs deals with the issues of trading Kyrie Irving.
+However, he seemed to have backtracked on that interest as the Cavs deal with the issues of trading Kyrie Irving.

 While the Knicks’ new president Steve Mills said they would be willing to trade Anthony if the deal would work well for both the team and the player, Melo revealed on Wednesday that he has not spoken with the management yet about his future, ESPN reported.
 Nonetheless, Carmelo said he is at “peace” with his current situation and he is not in a rush to make a decision about his future with the New York Knicks.